On December 24, the UK and European Union finalized a trade deal that went into effect on January 1, 2021.

 Our experts predict that as relationships become more stabilised, new information surrounding trade agreements and tariffs will develop and become readily available, but now is the time to start having those post-Brexit conversations about how to get your shipments across borders.

-Deal or no deal, changes are on the horizon, and experts say many businesses are tremendously underprepared.
+Despite the new trade deal being in effect, experts say many businesses are tremendously underprepared.
 Challenges like navigating new IT systems, scaling up for more paperwork, and expanding language capabilities will be key factors in the months ahead.

 To make matters worse, the pandemic has produced unexpected setbacks.
 According to Logistics Manager, COVID-19 has impacted available capital and has derailed Brexit preparations, preventing businesses from investing in new customs processes or stockpiling to protect themselves against disruption to supply chains.
-An October survey of UK supply chain managers found 46% were less prepared for Brexit than last year due to the pandemic.
+An October 2020 survey of UK supply chain managers found 46% were less prepared for Brexit in 2020 than 2019 due to the pandemic.

-To put in perspective the procedural changes that are coming, the UK’s tax authority has estimated that after Brexit, firms will need to file 400 million extra customs declarations annually.
-That puts the cost of the new customs paperwork at about 13 billion pounds a year (converted to the US dollar, that’s over $17 billion).
+To put in perspective the procedural changes that are coming, the UK’s tax authority has estimated that firms will need to file 400 million extra customs declarations annually.
+That puts the cost of the new customs paperwork at about £13 billion a year (converted to the US dollar, that’s over $17 billion).

 Just as processes have been in place between the UK and non-EU countries, customs procedures will now have to be instituted and complied with at each border within the EU through which a UK export or import passes.
-Although the specificities of the new requirements for paperwork and border controls are still being defined as trade discussions continue, the surge in paperwork may necessitate as many as 50,000 new jobs.
+The surge in paperwork may necessitate as many as 50,000 new jobs.